 - Non-Indicative Name: If she actually does have a pair of hot pants on, we don't get to see them, since they're covered by other clothes.

-- Swiss-Army Superpower: Cream Starter is incredibly versatile for a Stand based around spraying flesh.
+- Swiss-Army Superpower: Cream Starter is incredibly versatile for a Stand based around spraying flesh, being useful for offensive, defensive, and utility purposes.

 - Sweet Polly Oliver: Convincingly passed as a guy to the point where the viewer might actually think she's one at first.